Afong Moy: Journey to the United States

 In 1760, the Qianlong Emperor adopted a closed border policy in response to the increasing influence of Westerners in China.
 This policy was in effect until the mid-1800s, and meant that Westerners were only allowed to set foot on the southern port of Canton.

 While it is not clear how Moy was able to leave China and find her way to the U.S., her journey is widely attributed to two American merchants, the brothers Nathaniel and Frederic Carne.
 In the early 1800s, the Carne brothers worked with ship captain B. T. Obear to start a new business and draw further attention to Chinese goods in New York.
 Debating on a means to elevate their business, the Carne brothers concluded that exhibiting a Chinese woman in New York among a decor of Chinese furnishings would be an effective marketing strategy.
 They hoped that interacting with an exotic Chinese woman would lead Westerners to develop a fascination with Chinese goods.

-It is believed that through newspapers and promotional materials, Captain Obear contacted Afong Moy's father, and succeeded in reaching an agreement to bring Moy to the U.S. Some sources suggest that Moy was the daughter of a privileged family, and that her father accepted payments for her temporary move to the United States.
+It is believed that through newspapers and promotional materials, Captain Obear contacted Moy's father, and succeeded in reaching an agreement to bring Moy to the U.S. Some sources suggest that Moy was the daughter of a privileged family, and that her father accepted payments for her temporary move to the United States.
 Other sources hint that she had left China to earn money to send back to her parents in Guangzhou, who were unable to support her.
-Obear promised to return Moy on his next voyage to Canton in two years (however, Captain Obear re-embarked to Canton on April 1835, and Afong Moy did not accompany him).
-On 17 October 1834, Afong Moy arrived in the United States aboard Captain Obear's ship, the Washington, accompanied by the Carne brothers and a Chinese interpreter named "Atung" or "Acong".
+Obear promised to return Moy on his next voyage to Canton in two years (however, Captain Obear re-embarked to Canton in April 1835, and Moy did not accompany him).
+On October 17, 1834, Moy arrived in the United States aboard Captain Obear's ship, the Washington.
 She was listed on the passenger list as "Auphinoy"/"Auphmoy".